 Bake the Bars:

 So, put it into a preheated oven at 25-30 minutes.
-The top should be golden brown and the center jiggly.
-Don’t overbake, or you’ll lose the gooey texture.
+The top should be golden brown, the center jiggly.
+Don’t bake too long, or you’ll lose the gooey texture.

 Cool Completely:

-Alternatively, bake the bars in the oven for 30- 35 mins then allow to cool on a wire rack for another 1-2 hours.
+Or, bake the bars in the oven for 30- 35 mins and cool on a wire rack for 1-2 hours.
 This is done so that the filling sets.

 Serve